25 May 2018

-He continued: "Just because someone has a mental illness does not mean they can't be happy and in a relationship.
+He continued, "Just because someone has a mental illness does not mean they can't be happy and in a relationship.
 It also doesn't mean that person makes the relationship toxic.
 Everybody is different and there are a lot of treatments for mental illnesses and I have done/am doing all of them…I just think it's fucked up to stigmatize people as crazy and say that they are unable to do stuff that anyone can do."

-For her part, Grande took to social media yesterday to give more details about the end of her "toxic" relationship with Mac Miller, writing "[S]haming/blaming women for a man's inability to keep his shit together is a very major problem.
+For her part, Grande also took to social media this week to give more details about the end of her "toxic" relationship with Mac Miller, writing "[S]haming/blaming women for a man's inability to keep his shit together is a very major problem.
 Let's please stop doing that."

 Photo via Getty